Look for our booth at the

 establishing and sustaining Kendrick beginning before 1890.
 A booklet

 map allows for a walking and/or a vehicle tour.
 Purchase locally at Kendrick Hardware,

-Red Cross Pharmacy, Phil's Food City, Archie's Diner, and the Corner
+Red Cross Pharmacy, Phil's Food City, Archie's Diner, the Corner

-Club Cafe.
+Club Cafe and Simple Joys Antiques & Gifts.
 For a mailing add $1.00/booklet mailed.
 Guided tour

 rates are available when tours are requested with a contact to Sharon Harris

 information go to the left side link on this page.

 second floor space encompasses 2,580 sq. ft. in

 building used as Kendrick's Community Center.
 It has a Fraternal Temple

 nameplate located at 614 E. Main in Kendrick.
 Our